cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_5.rst

 | Definition: in a difficult and awkward situation.
 | Usage: Caroline had sure as hell got herself into a pickle this time.
 |
+| predicament
+| Definition: a difficult, unpleasant, or embarrassing situation.
+| Synonyms: dilemma
+| Usage: The decision will leave her in a peculiar predicament.
+|
 | leaven [酵母, 催化剂]
 | Definition: a substance, typically yeast, that is added to dough to make it ferment and rise.
 | Definition: a pervasive influence that modifies something or transforms it for the better.